dbittman/seakernel/documentation/thread_management.md

 Signals may be delivered to a thread or a process.
 If delivered to a thread, that thread specifically will field it if its signal mask doesn't mask it.
 If delivered to a process, the signal will be handled by the first thread in the thread list that doesn't mask the signal.
-It will be handled by only one signal.
+It will be handled by only one thread.

 Signals sent to a thread are enqueued in a bitset within the thread structure.
 Upon scheduling, when the scheduler considers a thread, it searches the bitset for a signal.